flavorjones/calendar-assistant/README.md

 ## Usage

-Head to https://developers.google.com/calendar/quickstart/ruby to enable the Calendar API for your account and create a new project.
+Head to https://developers.google.com/calendar/quickstart/ruby to enable the Calendar API for your Google account and create a new "project".
 Save the project info in `credentials.json`.

-Then run `calendar-assistant authorize <profile-name>` (see below for details).
+Then run `calendar-assistant authorize PROFILE_NAME` (see below for details).

 ## Features

 ### Pretty Display

-Events are nicely formatted, with strikeouts for events you've declined, and some additional attributes listed when present (e.g., "needsAction", "self", "not-busy", ....)
+Events are nicely formatted, with faint strikeouts for events you've declined, and some additional attributes listed when present (e.g., "needsAction", "self", "not-busy", "1:1" ...)

 Event "recurrence rules" are expressed in plain english like "Every 2 weeks on Tuesdays", thanks to [Ice Cube](https://github.com/seejohnrun/ice_cube).